 Book Cover Design: Velvet Wings Media

 I started my publishing journey back in 2007 as an author, then I became an editor and publisher.
 I first published under the name of Catapult Press in 2010, worked as a publisher for S&H Teen for one year and have been publishing books ever since.
-You can see my editing qualitifications on my website, read my full CV on Linked In and find out about the rest of the team by following the links on their names above.
+You can read my full CV on Linked In and find out about the rest of the team by following the links on their names above.
+Most of us first worked together on the assessment team for Awesome Indies Book Awards.

 Not vanity publishing